mohammedbouzar/100-days-of-code/r1-log.md

 ### R1D3
 Developed core features of the project including Subtitle Automation, Audio Editor, and Background Removal.
 Implemented file upload, transcription simulation, waveform visualization, and background removal functionalities.

+### R1D4
+Added a fully designed authentication UI (Sign In / Sign Up) with dedicated layouts for a clean, user-friendly experience.
+Included placeholders for social OAuth (Google, Facebook, etc.) to prepare for future integrations.
+Worked on client-side connections and dynamic imports for heavy libraries to improve performance and reduce bundle size.